danielabar/meblog/src/markdown/fix-gem-install-errors-m3-mac-ruby-278.md

 An error occurred while installing nokogiri (1.15.6), and Bundler cannot continue.
 ```

 This error usually occurs when `nokogiri` fails to compile due to missing libraries or misconfigured compilation flags.
-On macOS, it often involves issues with `libxml2` or `iconv`, which `nokogiri` depends on.
+On a Mac, it often involves issues with `libxml2` or `iconv`, which `nokogiri` depends on.

 Inspecting the `nokogiri-1.15.6/mkmf.log` file mentioned in the error message revealed a compilation error with `iconv`: